aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 :::tip Keyless Account Scoping
 Use of the **_Aptos Keyless Integration Guide_** will allow for the integration of keyless accounts directly into your application.
 This means that blockchain accounts are scoped to your application's domain (logging in with your Google account on dApp A and logging in with your Google account on dApp B will create separate accounts).
 Stay tuned for more to come on Aptos’ plan to allow Keyless accounts to be used portably across applications.

+To provide feedback, get support, or be a design partner as we enhance Aptos Keyless, join us here: https://t.me/+h5CN-W35yUFiYzkx
 :::

 _Note: This guide is oriented toward non-wallet applications.
 If you are a wallet developer and have interest in using Keyless accounts, please reach out to us directly._